British Values & the Prevention of Terrorism

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
 At Bure Valley School, these values are reinforced regularly and in the following ways:

-Children are actively encouraged to have a voice and share their views and opinions regularly, through the following methods:
+Children are actively encouraged to have a voice and share their views and opinions regularly, through:

 The Rule of Law